Lykkedk/SuperPlayer-v8.0.0---SamplerateChanger-v1.0.0/README.md

 Install python3.8.tcz - ```tce-load -w -i python3.8.tcz```

-Install git & clone my repo.
+Install git & clone my repo. + copy the files into the right location on the pCP\
 (You can copy & paste, one line at a time into the pCP SSH console/terminal if you like)
 ```
 tce-load -w git
 tce-load -i git